vitawebsitedesign/blog/_posts/2019-7-16-css-spritesheet-limitations.md

 Individual images get cached, so technically if you have 2 pages that use the same image url/domain, then yes, the 2nd http request wont be made the file will just be fetched from browser cache.

 CSS spritesheets are more for the situation where you have 3 sprites, 1 used on 1 page, and 1 on another page.
 In this case, the 2nd http request wont be made.
 Whereas if you just used <img />, the 2nd http request would slow down 2nd page initial load speed.

+## When should i use css spritesheets?
+This aint a black and white question - you gotta analyze your priorities, order them based on business requirements and technical limitations, and ensure that the benefits significantly outweigh the dragbacks.